appcanary/blog/source/articles/2016-04-06-two-new-apis.html.markdown

 ---
 title: Two new APIs from Appcanary
-date: 2016-04-05
+date: 2016-04-06
 tags: Announcements, Product
 author: mveytsman
 published: true
 layout: post
 ---

-After the success of our [Check API](http://blog.appcanary.com/2016/new-api-centos-support.html), we found that our users told us:
+After the success of our [check](http://blog.appcanary.com/2016/new-api-centos-support.html) API, we found that our users told us:

->"I really like your API!
-But what if I could... register the packages my app uses and get a notification when I'm affected by vulnerabilities?
-While you're at it, it'd be nice if I could progamatically query the servers I have agents running on!"
+>"I love your API so much!
+But can I use it register the packages my app uses and get emailed if new vulnerabilities that affect me come out?
+Oh, and it would be nice if I could pragmatically query the servers I have agents running on too!"

 So we went ahead and built both.

 ## The Monitor API

-The Monitor API lets you register a Gemfile or an Ubuntu/CentOS package list.
-Whenever they're affected by a new vulnerability, you get an email.
-It's just like running our agent, but with the flexibility to mold it to your deployment process - i.e. for those of you who use Docker or a PaaS like Heroku.
+The "Monitor" API lets you register a Gemfile or an Ubuntu/CentOS package list to be emailed when new vulnerabilities are discovered.
+It like what our agent does, but in situations where it doesn't make sense like when you use Docker or deploy on a PaaS like Heroku.

-You can register a new monitor by simply issuing a POST:
+You can register a new monitor by:

 ```bash
 curl -H "Authorization: Token YOURTOKENHERE" \